COVID-19: Shaping the future through digital business has been saved

 Leveraging technology to support the recovery and produce lasting change

-Never has there been a time in which the role of the CIO and other digital technology leaders has been so pivotal to shaping the future of their organization.
+Never has there been a time in which the role of the CIO and other digital technology leaders has been so pivotal to shaping the future of their organisation.
 As the pandemic shuts down the physical world, everyone is assuming that the digital world will step in and fill the chasm.
 But is that realistic?

-The challenges placed on technology leaders are among the most multi-dimensional in which organizations have had to grapple.
+The challenges placed on technology leaders are among the most multi-dimensional in which organisations have had to grapple.
 Virtually overnight, they have been asked to support a broad sweep of new pressures—changing customer demands to digital channels, reconfigured supply chains, additional necessary workforce collaboration capacity and bandwidth, licenses and equipment to support remote work, and a litany of other issues requiring immediate scale and resiliency.